day8/re-frame/README.md

                 f1                       f2                    f3
 ```

-In abstract terms, you could squint and imagine the process as:
+In abstract, clojure syntax terms, you could squint and imagine the process as:
 ```
 (-> app-db
     components    ;; produces Hiccup
-    reagent       ;; produces VDOM
+    reagent       ;; produces VDOM  (virtual DOM)
     React)        ;; produces HTML (which magically and efficently appears on the page).
 ```

-Via `ratom` and `reaction`, changes to `app-db` are pushed into the pipeline, causing new HTML to pop out the other end, and then onto our page.
-One way data flow, FRP in nature.
+Via `ratom` and `reaction`, changes to `app-db` are pushed into the pipeline, causing new DOM to pop out the other end, and display on our page.

 But, just to be clear,  we don't have to bother ourselves with most of the pipeline.
 We just write the `components` part (pure functions) and Reagent/React looks after the rest.

 ### Subscribe

-The data flow is kickstarted by `subscriptions`.
+In the beginning was the word, and the word was data.
+Then, all of a sudden, compoents happened  ...
 ```
-app-db -->  components --> hiccup
+app-db -->  components
 ```

-Our dream situation is for `components` to:
+So let's pause for a second to consider **our dream solution** around this flow. `components` would:
    * obtain data from `app-db`  (their job is to turn this data into hiccup)
-   * obtain this data via a (possibly parameterised) query over `app-db`  (think database query)
+   * obtain this data via a (possibly parameterised) query over `app-db`.
+Think database kinda query.
    * automatically recompute their hiccup output, as the data returned by the query changes, over time.
-   * the query should be as declarative as possible.
+   * use declarative queries.
 We want components knowing as little as possible about the data structure in `app-db`.
 SQL?
 Datalog?

-`subscriptions` are a modest and incomplete attempt at living that dream.

-You write and register subscriptions.  `components` use subsciptions to sourcce data.
+re-frame's `subscriptions` are an attempt to live the dream.
+As you'll see, they fall short on a couple of points, but they're not too bad.

+As the app developer, your job is to write and register one or more "subscription handlers" (functions that do a query).
+Your subscription functions must return a value that changes over time (Signal).
+They must return a ratom.

+Rules:
-`components` never talk directly to `app-db`.
+  - `components` never source data directly from `app-db`, and instead, they use a subscription.
+  - subscriptions are only ever used by components  (they are never used in event handlers).

-Here's a component which uses a subscription:
+Here's a component using a subscription:
 ```
 (defn greet         ;; outer, setup function, called once []